LC-Linkous/pso_python/README.md

 ## Requirements

 This project requires numpy, pandas, and matplotlib for the full demos.
-To run the optimizer without visualization, only numpy and pandas are requirements
+To run the optimizer without visualization, only numpy and pandas are requirements.

 Use 'pip install -r requirements.txt' to install the following dependencies: